 - Are they a member of a roofing association?

 - Do they warranty or guarantee their work?

 - Can they warranty the product they’re installing?

 - Can they offer any references?

 - Are they familiar with your municipality’s codes?

 - Do they pull permits?

 - What’s the average on-line review say?

-1. Is the commercial roofing contractor licensed?
+1. Is the commercial or flat roofing contractor licensed?